Want the perfect workout program?Take Quiz

 Note: The bench press is a powerful compound movement so other muscles of the upper body will be activated as well.
 We will get more into the muscles worked later.

 There are many variations of the chest press, such as incline and decline bench press.
+You can also perform the barbell exercise variation, or use dumbbells instead.
 However, the principal version of the chest press is the flat barbell bench press, which is used in competitive sport.

 The term 'bench press' on its own will always refer to a flat bench press.

 Essentially, when it comes to strength training, other variations of bench press, which includes dumbbell bench presses, are worked into routines around the flat barbell bench press, if at all, albeit beginners may simply use dumbbells when starting out.

 All in all, the flat bench press would always be considered a main lift, not an assistance lift like incline or decline bench presses may be depending on the program.
 We will go over programming bench press into your routine later in this guide.